jmartinez159/autoSudoku/README.md

 # autoSudoku
 Solves sudoku puzzles.

-Project will be able to simulate the game of sudoku implementing a 2D array as our main data structure.
-Will be divided into two different classes.
-One to simulate our game of sudoku and another class to solve it.
+Project is to simulate the game of sudoku and then be able to output a solution to the puzzle.

-Our 2D array named sudokuBoard will hold initialized values on fixed positions in the array to simulate a certain puzzle.

-Solver
+Project will be implementing 2D Arrays to simulate the game.
+Program will traverse our array, attempting to find solutions at every index of our array.